theos/theos.dev/docs/Rootless.md

 Additional notes:
 - You do *not* need to create separate package identifiers for rootful/rootless versions of the same package
     - Newer versions of rootless-compatible package managers (e.g., Sileo and Zebra) will present only the compatible version to users
-    - Cydia will display duplicated packages, but both lead to the rootful version
+    - Cydia will display duplicate packages, but both point to the rootful version
     - The behavior of other package managers varies and may or may not supply the correct package to users

 - All non-DEBIAN items (e.g., maintainer scripts) are placed in `/var/jb`